 This is normal - especially if you’ve tried several times.

-A lapse is when you take two or three puffs of a cigarette or one or a few entire cigarettes.
-BUT:
+A slip is when you take two or three puffs of a cigarette or one or a few entire cigarettes.
+But:

 A relapse is when you do the same thing but you are unable to stop yourself...

 If this happens to you again, tell yourself you’re still a winner:

 In the other section of the site, THAT’S IT, I QUIT! you’ll not only find new and effective tools for letting nicotine cravings pass, but exercises to help you get back on track if you ever relapse!

 But before going to this next section, take the time here to work through your roadblocks and rebuild your confidence and determination to free yourself from cigarettes once and for all!

 You would like to have support from smoking cessation professionals to help you quit smoking, but you don’t know which service to turn to?
 Learn more about the I QUIT NOW services and their free personalized support via online help, by phone, in person or by text message.